 Unlike ransomware, spyware leaves few traces.
 It keeps a low profile, hiding from anti-malware scanners while gathering potentially useful information.

 This information could include device profiles, location data, keystrokes, emails, camera images, contacts, or financial data.
 Sometimes, information gathered feeds back to adware networks, determining which pop-ups appear.
-In others, data feeds straight to criminals for sale on the Dark Web or use in phishing attacks.
+In other cases, data feeds straight to criminals for sale on the dark web or use in phishing attacks.

 6. Logic bombs